Geodesic Length Distribution in Sparse Network Ensembles: Sparse ensemble average network

-where the first-order logarithmic approximation works for sparse networks asymptotically since $\avg{A}_{ij}=\order{n^{-1}}$.
-Let $\boldsymbol{\rho}$ be the vector encoding $\rho_i\triangleq P(\phi_{i})$.
-Then percolation probability of every node is given by a non-trivial solution to the following transcendental vector equation:
+We remark that, due to sparsity, Eq. \eqref{eq:gcc_consistency_sparse} yields $\prob{\phi_i}=\bigtheta{1}$ or $0$, i.e. the percolation probability of a node in a sparse network is asymptotically independent of network size $n$.
+Let $\boldsymbol{\rho}$ be the vector encoding $\rho_i\triangleq \prob{\phi_{i}}$.
+Then the percolation probability of every node is given by the non-trivial solution to the following transcendental vector equation:

-where $\boldsymbol{u}$ is an all-ones vector of length $n$.
-For the simplest case of ER graphs, this becomes a scalar equation.
-In Fig. \ref{fig:gcc_consistency_spld} in Appendix \ref{sec:apdx_general_sparsity}, we demonstrate for ER graphs that there is indeed an agreement between the percolating probabilities observed empirically, from the approximate analytic form (using Eqs. \ref{eq:spd_main}, \ref{eq:perc_prob_limit}, \ref{eq:perc_prob_pinf} and \ref{eq:prob_connect_apx}), and from the self-consistency Eq. \ref{eq:gcc_consistency} via function iteration.
-In all results that follow, we use Eqs. \ref{eq:spd_main}, \ref{eq:prob_connect_exact}, and \ref{eq:gcc_consistency} to yield the ``analytic form'' of the SPLD in the supercritical regime.
+where $\ones{n}$ is an all-ones vector of length $n$.
+For ER graphs with mean degree $\avgdegree$ this becomes a scalar equation: $\rho=1-\exp(-\avgdegree\rho)$.
+In Fig. \ref{fig:gcc_consistency_spld} in Appendix \ref{sec:apdx_finite_size}, we demonstrate that there is a strong agreement between the percolation probabilities estimated empirically, obtained from the approximate analytic form (using Eqs. \eqref{eq:spd_main}, \eqref{eq:perc_prob_limit}--\eqref{eq:prob_connect_apx}), and obtained from the self-consistent Eq. \eqref{eq:gcc_consistency} via function iteration.
+In Appendix \ref{sec:apdx_asymmetric} we show that, for directed networks, there are circumstances when using the approximate analytic form of the GLD is more useful.
+In all results that follow, we use Eqs. \eqref{eq:spd_main}, \eqref{eq:prob_connect_exact}, and \eqref{eq:gcc_consistency} to yield the ``analytic form'' of the GLD in the supercritical regime.